renec-chain/dapp-starter/README.md

 This will install the `anchor` and `solana` cli if needed.
 Default `solana 1.14.6`, `anchor 0.25.0`

-To use different version, set the `CLI_VERSION` and `ANCHOR_VERSION` environment variables and run the command
+To use different version that compatible with `renec cluster`, set the `CLUSTER` and `ANCHOR_VERSION` environment variables and run the command
 vd:

 ```
-CLI_VERSION=1.9.29 ANCHOR_VERSION=0.20.1 make install-deps
+CLUSTER=mainnet ANCHOR_VERSION=0.20.1 make install-deps
 ```

+`CLUSTER` can either be `mainnet`, `testnet` or `localnet`.
+By setting cluster correctly, the installer will set the correct `cli` for interaction

 - To run a `localnet` that has the same version as `renec-mainnet`, run;